frnsys/nomadic/readme.md

 BitTorrent sync, you must set up syncing in advance to access your `nomadic` notes.
-But if you're using a cloud service for syncing such as Dropbox, you can just log into that and access your notes from anywhere as well.
+But if you're using a cloud service for syncing such as Dropbox, you can just log into that and access your notes from anywhere as well. **Update:** this is less of an issue now that the daemon runs a small server, so in theory you could access your files that way.
+You'd want to wrap it some authentication though.
-* It's very easy to copy and paste HTML into Evernote and preserve the formatting.
-There is not yet an easy workflow for the same in `nomadic`.

 ---